 In his free time, Jacob enjoys practicing Capoeira, juggling, playing volleyball, kite-flying, and long-boarding.

-COMMENTS FROM JACOB'S COLLEAGUES...
+COMMENTS FROM PARENTS AND COLLEAGUES...

 Thank you so much for being an awesome instructor and always making me laugh.
 The campers loved you and you did a spectacular job with them.